shlifedev/shlifedev/README.md

 -------------------
 # But
 Even though there are many bugs..
 I am just happy with my current life with my pets!
-So I'll be happy as long as my cat doesn't catch and eat the hamster.